sergei-mironov/litrepl/README.md

 Usage
 -----

+### Quick start

-Create code and result sections in your Markdown or Latex document.
-Put some Python code into the code section and run `:LEval` command to execute the section under the cursor.
+Create separate 'python' and 'result' sections within your Markdown or LaTeX document.
+Insert Python code into the 'python' section, then use the ':LEval' command to execute that section at the cursor location.

    ~~~~
    Markdown                             Latex